 **Please note that any conditions of the approval must be satisfied prior to the start of construction**

 Applications for Review

-At its meeting on February 5, 2021 the Meewasin Valley Authority will consider the following:
+At its meeting on February 5, 2021 the Meewasin Valley Authority considered the following:

 Meewasin can only approve improvements that comply with the Development Plan.